0xChin/FaucetDiscordBot/README.md

 This project was made for [LearnWeb3DAO](https://learnweb3.io) for a bountie of EarnWeb3.
 It uses the [Kevin Novak's Typescript Discord Bot Template](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template).
 I've made it a template and gave it some functionalities so you can add it in your own server :)

+If you need support by my side don't hesitate in DMing me via Discord: Chiin#4895

 ## Command Structure

 The Discord bot accepts a command that looks like this: